photo by Kyoung Eun Kang

 Longer bio:

-The founding director of Ghost Ensemble, Ben Richter established the acclaimed ensemble in 2012 as a forum for innovative musical exploration.
-Dedicated to the creation of new and experimental music through long-term collaboration, Ghost has since premiered 34 new works by a diverse range of composers.
+The founding Artistic and Executive Director of Ghost Ensemble, Ben Richter established the acclaimed ensemble in 2012 as a forum for innovative musical exploration.
+Dedicated to the creation of new and experimental music through long-term collaboration, Ghost has since premiered a broad variety of new works by a diverse range of composers.
 George Grella calls Ghost Ensemble’s work “strong music, made with a singular spirit.”
-Ben Richter’s Wind People, described as a multifaceted texture that evokes the primeval” (Meg Wilhoite, Meg’s New Music Blog), “cloudy, mysterious, and dark ...
-Beckettian in its slow spread” (Brian Olewnick, Just Outside), and “a massive drone of lapidary detail that thrums, throbs, and glides with surging and ebbing density” (Peter Margasak, Bandcamp Daily), was featured on Ghost Ensemble’s debut LP, We Who Walk Again (2018, Indexical), selected as one of Bandcamp Daily’s “10 Best Contemporary Classical Albums of 2018.”
+Ben's Rewild (2022), released with Ghost Ensemble on New World Records (2024), has been acclaimed as “gorgeous…arresting…lingering, unspooling and evading time…suggesting an eternal process” (Peter Margasak, Bandcamp Daily).
+Wind People, described as a multifaceted texture that evokes the primeval” (Meg Wilhoite, Meg’s New Music Blog), “cloudy, mysterious, and dark ...
+Beckettian in its slow spread” (Brian Olewnick, Just Outside), was featured on Ghost Ensemble’s debut LP, We Who Walk Again (2018, Indexical), selected among Bandcamp Daily’s “10 Best Contemporary Classical Albums of 2018.”

-Performers who have commissioned and premiered Ben Richter’s compositions include SEM Ensemble, Wild Rumpus, Hypercube, Ostravska Banda, Canticum Ostrava, Capella Ornamentata, Nieuw Ensemble, It Nije Ensemble, Duo Van Amsterdam, Toeac, Margaret Lancaster, William Lang, Daniel Costello, Nigel Deane, and Somna M Bulist.
-Ben has held residencies at I-Park, Arteles Creative Center, and Norton Island, and has been a featured composer at the Deep Listening: Art/Science, Hudebni Soucasnost, NJO Muziekzomer, Grachtenfestival, Experimental Intermedia, and Ostrava Days festivals.
+Performers who have commissioned and premiered Ben Richter’s compositions include Loadbang, House On Fire Trio, UMass-Amherst’s Futuring Lab and Y3K exhibitions, Music For Your Inbox, SEM Ensemble, Wild Rumpus, Hypercube, Ostravska Banda, Canticum Ostrava, Capella Ornamentata, Nieuw Ensemble, It Nije Ensemble, Duo Van Amsterdam, Toeac, Jeonghyeon Joo, Margaret Lancaster, William Lang, Daniel Costello, Jack Dettling, Carmina Escobar, and Somna M Bulist.
+Intermedia collaborators include Margot Douaihy, Lei Han, Kyoung eun Kang, Sandy Litchfield, Edie Meidav, Goldie Poblador, and Lorraine Walsh.
+Ben has held residencies at the Oak Spring Garden Foundation, Hambidge, I-Park, Art Omi, Arteles Creative Center, and Eastern Frontier Foundation's Norton Island Residency, and has been a featured composer/performer at the Akouphène, Composers Conference, Cordes-sur-Ciel, Deep Listening: Art/Science, Experimental Intermedia, Grachtenfestival, High Desert Soundings, Hudebni Soucasnost, Infrequent Seams, MATA, NJO Muziekzomer, and Ostrava Days festivals.